Friday, May 6, 2011

 Training Days from Cabrini Connections on Vimeo.

-Visit each team's page to view their roster of volunteers, staff, students, board members, and outside supporters:
+Visit each team's page to view their roster of volunteers, staff, students, board members, and outside supporters:- The Kids Are All Bright (Shameless Plug: This is my team!
+Donations are much appreciated!)

 Even if you aren't able to donate, you can help out by promoting your favorite team (or Cabrini Madness in general) through your Facebook page, Twitter account, or (gasp) even talking to people in person.
 Cabrini Madness isn't just about raising money.
 It's about giving people an opportunity to introduce the program and the organization to those in their networks.
 The more people that know about us, the more supporters we will have for the kids in our program and for the work that Tutor/Mentor Connection does throughout the city of Chicago.